 Self-Rising flour already has the leavening agent (baking powder) and salt added in the flour mixture.
-First off, let’s start with the most common complaint any new biscuit maker has.

 I hear this one a lot!
 We all know biscuits shouldn't be hard.
 So, what could possibly be the problem?

 Did you forget your leavening agent (baking powder)?
 When using all-purpose flour to make biscuits, you have to add some sort of leavening agent to get your dough to rise when baking.
 But, when you use self-rising flour, it already has the leavening added so you don't have to worry about adding in baking powder or salt.
 Also, make sure your baking powder isn't expired.